aimms/function-reference/deprecated/data-management-via-a-single-data-manager-file/data-manager-files/casetypecontents.rst

 ---------

     *case\_type*
-        An element of the set ``AllCaseTypes``, refering to the case type for which you want to retrieve the contents.
+        An element of the set :aimms:set:`AllCaseTypes`, refering to the case type for which you want to retrieve the contents.

     *identifier\_set*